raganwald/braythwayt.com/_posts/2013-04-01-quote-metritocracy-unquote.md

 > **Meritocracy** is a political philosophy that holds power should be vested in individuals according to merit.
 Advancement in such a system is based on perceived intellectual talent measured through examination and/or demonstrated achievement in the field where it is implemented.

 Notice that by definition, "meritocracy" is a system based on empirical examination and demonstrated achievement.
 Sounds good, right?

-Yes, it does.
+Yes, it does sound good.
 It's far better than picking leaders at random or having some dictator appoint his drinking buddies.

 But having said that...